U.S.A. Competitive Advantages

 Emphasize small-sided games that promote kick accuracy and counter-defense connectivity and line-speed.

 it is imperative the ball can be connected from the 2 areas we will look to win: dominating the contests in the air (Aerial game – restarts and possession kicking) and dominating the contests on the ground (ruck, vertical game, physical presence).
 We will need to rapidly move the ball from each of these contests, having the ability to change the point of attack with alacrity.

 American Rugby Model connection: emphasis on technical perfection in the various catch and pass skills.
 Create standard tests to measure and monitor improvements in these skills at pace.

-Poor defensive shape, and often not practiced correctly or at all at the early and middle stages of LTAD in the United States.
-Often times athletes come out of high-school, collegiate, and club programs into national camps with little understand of the basics of most modern defensive systems.
+Defensive shape is often not practiced correctly or at all at the early and middle stages of LTAD in the United States.
+Many times athletes come out of high-school, collegiate, and club programs into national camps with little understand of the basics of most modern defensive systems.

 American Rugby Model connection: Ball movement and defending ball movement key focuses from U19s on down.
-We need more coach education form implementing defensive principles in constrained training environments (some clubs train only twice per week, for example) limited practices.
+We need coach education focused on implementing defensive principles within constrained training environments with limited practice opportunities (some clubs train only twice per week, for example).